Edmundo Farolan

-From 2002 to 2012, he lectured at the Université de Bretagne Occidentale (France), Ateneo Obrero de Gijón (Spain), University of Oulu (Finland), TU Dresden (Germany), Donetsk Academy (Ukraine), la Universidad Catolica del Norte (Chile), Thompson Rivers University and Royal Roads University.
+From 2002 to 2012, he lectured at the Université de Bretagne Occidentale (France), Ateneo Obrero de Gijón (Spain), University of Oulu, TU Dresden, Donetsk Academy (Ukraine), La Universidad Catolica del Norte (Chile), Thompson Rivers University, and Royal Roads University.
 He was awarded the Premio José Rizal de las Letras Filipinas in 2017.

+Farolàn died on January 29, 2023, at the age of 79.